An obstacle to a decomposition theorem for near-regular matroids: Conjectures

 \section{Conjectures}

 While Theorem \ref{thm:obstruct} is a bit of a setback, we remain hopeful that a satisfactory decomposition theory for near-regular matroids can be found.
 First of all, the construction in Section~\ref{sec:4sums} employs only graphic matroids.
 In fact, it seems difficult to extend the $M(G_1)$-restriction of the 4-sum to some strictly near-regular matroid.
 The proof of Theorem~\ref{thm:obstruct} suggests the following construction: \begin{definition} Let $M_1, M_2$ be matroids such that $E(M_1)\cap E(M_2) = X$, $N := M_1|X = M_2|X \cong M(K_k)$, and $M_1$ is graphic.
-Then the \emph{graph $k$-clique sum} of $M_1$ and $M_2$ is $P_N(M_1,M_2)\delete X$. \end{definition} Now we offer the following update of Conjecture~\ref{con:nregdecompfalse}:
+Then the \emph{graph $k$-clique sum} of $M_1$ and $M_2$ is $P_N(M_1,M_2)\delete X$. \end{definition}